DataScienceRay/datascienceray/README.md

 Data Analyst
 ------------

 Former Healthcare Data Analyst and Consultant currently in the process of updating, expanding, and adding skills to previous experience.
-Detail oriented and zealous in analysis and problem solving.
+Detail oriented and an analysis and problem-solving zealot.

 * 🌍  I'm based in in Pennsylvania bordering Bucks and Lehigh Counties.
 * ✉️  You can contact me at [01feenix@gmail.com](mailto:01feenix@gmail.com)